jymp-m35/my_writing_samples/Topics/Create_a_stuffing_request.md

 # Create a stuffing request

 Create a stuffing request to pre-advise and manage the stuffing of cargo to a container.
-For more information, see _Stuffing operation_.
+For more information, see [Service requests for container freight station (CFS) operations](/Service_requests_for_container_freight_station_CFS.md).

 When you create a stuffing request, you need to enter the following details: